 His first book was the international best-seller “The 90-Minute Manager” (Pearson Education, 2002), which looks at the lessons that business managers can learn from football managers.
 A third edition was released in June 2006.

 His second book, “The Living Dead” (Capstone, 2005), counters the orthodoxy which holds that everyone in the modern world is overworked and stressed.
 The book was serialised in The Times and named as one of the “Books of the Year” in Management Today magazine.

-In addition to his own material, David also assists several leading management consultancies with their written insights into the business world.
+In addition to his own material, David also assists several leading management consultancies, and other major companies, with their written insights into the business world.

 Prior to his writing career, he worked for twelve years in the international insurance industry.
 He has an MBA (Finance) from Cass Business School, and a Master’s degree from the London School of Economics.